the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [4.12.2] 2020-05-19 =

+* Feature - Added array utility methods: `parse_associative_array_alias` to build an array with canonical keys while taking alias keys into account and `filter_to_flat_scalar_associative_array` to help do so.
+Useful for aliasing shortcode arguments, for example.

 = [4.12.1] 2020-05-11 =

 * Feature - Added a helper method `Tribe__Plugins::is_active( 'slug' )` to check if a given plugin is active.